dasch-swiss/dsp-api/docs/01-introduction/example-project.md

 definition of `incunabula:book`.
 However, Knora requires every property of a resource to have some cardinality in the resource's class.
-This is because Knora uses the cardinalities to determine which properties are *possible* for instances of the class, and the Knora API relies on this information.
+This is because Knora uses the cardinalities to determine which properties are *possible* for instances of the class, and the DSP-API relies on this information.
 If there was no cardinality for `incunabula:hasAuthor`, Knora would not allow a book to have an author.